dos1/flow3r-firmware/docs/badge/bl00mbox.rst

     >>> chan_one
     [channel 1: shoegaze] (foreground)
       volume: 3000
-      buds: 18
+      plugins: 18
       [channel mixer] (1 connections)
-        output in [bud 1] lowpass
+        output in [plugin 1] lowpass

 We have accidentially grabbed the channel used by the shoegaze application!
 Each application should have its own channel(s), so in order to get a free one we'll request a free one from the